skip to main content

 Academy students may participate in special activities and events that provide greater awareness of the specific career area and opportunities within that area.
 Participating students become part of a group of students with similar interests completing courses together.

 Any student may be part of a Career Academy.
-They should discuss options with the school counselor.
+They should discuss options with the school counselor and/or Career counselor.

 Some academies are located in each local high school, while others are located at the Applications and Research Laboratory (ARL).
 If the Career Academy is located at the high school, all coursework will be taught at the school.
 Students who participate in an academy located at the ARL will complete the academy courses at the ARL; all other academic coursework will take place at their high school.
 Bus transportation is provided to and from ARL.